ainzzcutie/ainzzcutie/README.md

 ## Hi there 👋

 # 💫 About Me:
-Currently a BS Computer Science student in the University of the Philippines, skilled in both front-end and back-end development. <br>Experienced in building APIs, managing databases, and creating web applications. <br>Passionate about web development and eager to contribute to innovative projects. <br>Highly capable of handling diverse development tasks and collaborating effectively within a team.
+Currently a BS Computer Science student at the University of the Philippines, skilled in both front-end and back-end development.
+Experienced in building APIs, managing databases, and creating web applications. <br><br>Passionate about web development and eager to contribute to innovative projects.
+Highly capable of handling diverse development tasks and collaborating effectively within a team.

 ## 🌐 Socials: